 If you are traveling over the Christmas Holidays, check out our guide to Christmas at Disney World in 2021.

-I hope you enjoyed our list of the Magic Kingdom rides in 2021.
+I hope you enjoyed our list of Magic Kingdom rides for 2022.
 If you have any thoughts or comments, please leave them below!